-Our Vancouver clinic sees referrals accepts referral from children with hair loss from both Canada and abroad.
+Our Whistler clinic accepts referrals for children with hair loss from both Canada and abroad.
 There are many 'potential' reasons for hair loss in children.

 1. What types of hair loss are seen in children?

 The most common hair loss condition we see in children is alopecia areata.
 However, the spectrum of conditions we see depends on age, according to the following:

 Hair shaft defects, alopecia areata, hair pulling, tinea captitis, birth trauma, congenital disorders, neonatal occipital alopecia

 alopecia areata, loose anagen syndrome, trichotillomania, traction alopecia, tinea capitis, telogen effluvium, hair shaft defects, scalp infections.

 alopecia areata, early onset androgenetic alopecia, telogen effluvium, traction alopecia, trichotillomania

 2. How types of treatments are available for children with hair loss?

 The type of treatment depends on the diagnosis.
 Because every hair loss condition is treated slightly differently, the key is to get the right diagnosis.
 Treatments such as topical steroids, topical minoxidil, topical calcineurin inhibitors, minoxidil, anthralin, Diphencyporone, and a variety of oral medications can be used in children.